How to look for records of... Coastguard stations and administration

 1. Why use this guide?

-Use this guide to find records on:
+Use this guide for advice on finding records of:

-- administration of the coastguard service
+- the administration of the coastguard service

 - functions carried out by the coastguard service